 Fax: 0116 252 3274

-Office: Room 303, Level 3, Robert Kilpatrick Clinical Sciences Building, Leicester Royal Infirmary, Leicester LE2 7LX
+Office: Department of Cancer Studies, Room 303, Level 3, Robert Kilpatrick Clinical Sciences Building, Leicester Royal Infirmary, Leicester LE2 7LX

 - BSc (Hons) II(i) Biological Sciences (Leicester)